bus710/headless/README.md

 # Headless

 To install these for headless x64 debian/ubuntu servers:
+0. Global git config
-1. basic packages and environment variables
+1. Basic packages and environment variables
 2. Go SDK
-3. Flutter SDK (without Java)
+3. Flutter SDK
-4. go-flutter-desktop (and hover) package
-5. nvim (appimage version), vim-plug, some plug-ins, and dracula theme
+4. NodeJS for nvim
+5. Nvim (appimage version)
-6. Docker and Docker composer
+7. Docker and Docker composer
-7. ufw and some configuration
+9. Ufw and some configuration

+<br/><br/>

 ## How to use